PetrochukM/HParams/README.md

 ### Advanced: Sharing configurations between processes

-For software that takes advantage of multiple processes, it may be useful to share the configuration file between them.
+In multiprocessing, it may be useful to share the configuration file between them.
 In this case, the configuration can be exported to another process and then subsequently imported, see below -

 ```python
 from multiprocessing import Process